 - Stool test.
-Your doctor might recommend a stool test to determine whether a bacterium or parasite is causing your diarrhea.
+Your doctor might recommend a stool test to see if a bacterium or parasite is causing your diarrhea.

 Treatment to replace fluids

-Water is a good way to replace fluids, but it doesn't contain the salts and electrolytes — minerals such as sodium and potassium — you need to maintain the electric currents that keep your heart beating.
+Water is a good way to replace fluids, but it doesn't contain the salts and electrolytes — minerals such as sodium and potassium — that are essential for your body to function.
 You can help maintain your electrolyte levels by drinking fruit juices for potassium or eating soups for sodium.
-Certain fruit juices, such as apple juice, might make diarrhea worse.
+But certain fruit juices, such as apple juice, might make diarrhea worse.

 For children, ask your doctor about using an oral rehydration solution, such as Pedialyte, to prevent dehydration or replace lost fluids.

-If your doctor determines that an antibiotic caused your diarrhea, your doctor might lower your dose or switch to another medication.
+If your doctor determines that an antibiotic caused your diarrhea, they might lower your dose or switch to another medicine.

 Treating underlying conditions

 If your diarrhea is caused by a more serious condition, such as inflammatory bowel disease, your doctor will work to control that condition.
 You might be referred to a specialist, such as a gastroenterologist, who can help devise a treatment plan for you.

 From Mayo Clinic to your inbox